Steps to Earning Substance Abuse Counselor Certification in Nevada

 Preliminary scores for the written exam are available right away, but official results will be sent to the Nevada Board within two to three weeks.
 To pass, you’ll need a scaled score of 500 out of 800.

-If things don’t go as planned and you don’t pass on your first try, don’t worry!
+If things don’t go as planned and you don’t pass on your first try, don’t worry.
 You’ll need to wait at least 90 days before retaking the exam, giving you plenty of time to review and prepare.

-A master’s degree and more experience in the substance abuse counseling field opens doors to advanced certifications, leading to better job opportunities, higher pay, and the ability to make a greater impact in your profession.
-In Nevada, you have the option of advancing your certification to become a Licensed Alcohol and Drug Counselor (LADC) and further to the Licensed Clinical Alcohol and Drug Counselor (LCADC).
+A master’s degree and more experience in the substance abuse counseling field open doors to advanced certifications, leading to better job opportunities, higher pay, and the ability to make a greater impact in your profession.

 Licensed Alcohol and Drug Counselor (LADC)